-CBS’ advisors are comprised of Fellow Synergists and globally recognised leaders in their fields of work who are helping us progress the cause of the organisation with their collective wisdom, influence and independent opinions.
+CBS’ advisors are globally recognised leaders in their professions.
+They help us progress the cause of the organisation with their collective wisdom, influence and independent opinions.

-The Centre for Big Synergy (CBS) is a purpose-driven international consortium of individuals and businesses known as ‘synergists ‘with a robust structure of Governance and transparency.
+The Centre for Big Synergy (CBS) is a purpose-driven international facilitator, with a robust structure of Governance and transparency.

 The success of CBS depends on our people and partners.
 We aim to reward and recognise staff, interns and volunteers fairly, to be transparent and strive to create a high-performing environment, where everyone has an equal chance to succeed.
 We stand by the principles on which CBS was founded and pledge to do so in the future as well.